ShengyuanEstate/website/wp-content/plugins/sp-news-and-widget/readme.txt

 If you are getting any kind of problum with news page means your are not able to see all news items then please remodify your permalinks Structure for example first select "Default" and save then again select "Custom Structure "  and save.

-Finally, the plugin adds a Recent News Items widget and vertical news scrolling widget , which can be placed on any sidebar available in your theme.
-You can set the title of this list and the number of news items to show.

 = Added New Features : =
 * Added Widget Options like Show News date, Show News Categories, Select News Categories.